jonnyhuck/RFCL-PolygonDivider/README.md

 ![complex division example 1](images/complex2.png)

-In cases where the algorithm finds the geometry difficult to divide, it will make the polygons slightly less square and more rectangular (as is illustrated in both of the abpve examples).
+In cases where the algorithm finds the geometry difficult to divide, it will make the polygons slightly less square and more rectangular (as is illustrated in both of the above examples).
 If you find that it doesn't manage to divide a certain geometry at all, then you can normally remedy this by simplifying it a little.

 Please do get in touch with a copy of any polygons that do not work, they will help us continue to improve this plugin!